Sam-kemit/clone_github_jobs/README.md

 ## About

-This is a Github Jobs clone created with ReactJS and React-boostrap.
+This is a Github Jobs clone created with ReactJS, React-boostrap and using a github jobs API.

 ** 🌩 Hosting on Netlify